Fire in the Redwoods

 Still looking for more?
 Check out the following rather exhaustive list of articles and videos summarizing recent research in California’s redwood forests.
 There is plenty to unpack here, but you are rewarded by hearing and learning from the experts.
 Following the links, join me again as I take you on more lengthy self-guided photo tours through these forests.

 The first three links are to stories on our website (that now date back several years) highlighting California’s wildfires and/or redwood forests.
 You can also surf through our website to find multiple stories about weather patterns and climate change.
+Next is the list of articles and videos from the forests.
+The final links take you to the most recent researchers using geospatial technologies to help us understand how species are adapting to these changes.

 The Wildfires of 2020: